hbctraining/Intro-to-rnaseq-hpc-O2/lessons/advanced_bash.md

 Since we have a modifier `-l` and there is a space required, the quotations are necessary.

-Let's setup our own alias!
+Let's **setup our own alias**!
 Every time we want to start an interactive session we have type out this lengthy command.
 Wouldn't it be great if we could type in a short name instead?
-Open up `.bashrc` using `vim`:
+Open up the `.bashrc` file using `vim`:

 ```bash

 $ vim ~/.bashrc
 ```

-Scroll down to the heading "# User specific aliases and functions" and on the next line you can set your alias:
+Scroll down to the heading "`# User specific aliases and functions`" and on the next line you can set your alias:

 ```bash